michellecruz/jobs-cms/README.md

 ```bash
 $ python -m django --version
 ```
 If Django is installed, you should see the version of your installation.
 If it isn’t, you’ll get an error saying `No module named django`.

-<font color="blue"><center>[WIP: Details about how to install Django if you don't already have it]</center></font>
+In that case, download and install Django 1.11 [here](https://www.djangoproject.com/download/1.11.13/tarball).

 _Note: The versions of Python and Django that you are using are important.
+Django **1.11** is the last version to support Python **2.7**.
 For more info about version support, go to [Django's FAQ page](https://docs.djangoproject.com/en/1.11/faq/install/#faq-python-version-support)._

 ## <a name="installation"></a>Installation